Toggle site contrast Toggle Contract

 What is venous thromboembolism (VTE)?

-Venous Thromboembolism (VTE) is a condition in which a blood clot forms, most often in the deep veins of the leg, groin or arm, known as Deep Vein Thrombosis, (DVT).
+It’s when a blood clot forms, most often in the deep veins of the leg, groin or arm, known as deep vein thrombosis, (DVT).

 venous thromboembolism - Deep Vein Thrombosis image